Exploring the Chargeback Spectrum — How Do the Three Fundamental Sources of Chargebacks Overlap?

 Merchant fraud chargebacks can obviously be controlled by changing merchant behavior.
 Then, you could fight back and win against cyber shoplifting through the representment process.
-But as mentioned before, most chargebacks aren’t on either end of this spectrum…they fall somewhere in the middle:
+But, as mentioned before, most chargebacks aren’t on either end of this spectrum.
+Instead, they fall somewhere in the middle.

-Looking at most of those chargebacks in the middle, we can see that both the customer AND the merchant share some the responsibility.
-The disputes in that middle-ground all result from a combination of simple merchant errors and oversights, plus customers who misinterpret industry policy and procedure.
+Looking at most of those chargebacks in the middle of the spectrum, we can see that both the customer AND the merchant share some of the responsibility.
+The disputes in that middle ground all result from a combination of simple merchant errors and oversights, plus customers who misinterpret industry policy and procedure.

 For example, let’s assume you run a shoe store that sells products online.
 A customer purchases a pair of shoes from you and requests two-day delivery.
 But, for a combination of reasons, you end up shipping the product out several days late.
-The shoes don’t arrive by the agreed-upon date, but instead of contacting you about the order, the customer files a chargeback to recover their funds.
+As a result, the shoes don’t arrive by the agreed-upon date.
+But, instead of contacting you about the order, the customer files a chargeback to recover their funds.

 In this exclusive guide, we outline the 50 most effective tools and strategies to reduce the overall number of chargebacks you receive.Get the FREE guide

 The process we outlined above is important.
 But, don’t think of your response to each chargeback source as being totally isolated and siloed.
 Rather, the insights you gain from addressing one chargeback source should help you contend with the others.
 This overlap between chargeback sources is an important part of the chargeback spectrum concept.